Notify me

 “Papillon d’Or Gold front” By Olaf Köster.
 Details and license here.

-Watches with an art jewelry influence
+Watches with an art jewellery influence

 The Molnár Fábry Architectural Art Piece: